ProfGarfield/profgarfield.github.io/lua_lessons/06_variableScopeAndSharingData.md

 ```
 If I change the value of `_global.eventTesting` to `true` in **events.lua**, I can easily test whether events are working if I make substantial changes to the template.
 (The alternate method is to uncomment tests and hope I remember to comment them out again when I'm finished.)

-Since **discreteEvents.lua** is `require`d by **events.lua**, it can't `require` that file itself.
+Since **discreteEvents.lua** is `require`d by **events.lua**, it can't `require` **events.lua** itself.
 Therefore, the value of an "eventTesting" variable couldn't be passed through a table provided by `require`.
 There is a way to "pass back" information without using global variables, but it is more work, and I won't discuss it now.

 In case it wasn't obvious by the `_global.eventTesting` example, the Lua Scenario Template provides global variables through use of the `_global` table.  `_global` is a "real" global variable (a key in the `_G` table), so you can use it in any file without a `require` line, like you can do with `print`.